cinaaaa/Advance-JS-notes/Section 2/notes.md

 ## Window api pass the tasks to event loop
 #### when calling web apis, the call stack push task to event loop and get the response when it's ready

+---

+## NodeJS is a JavaScript Runtime !!!
+#### Runtime mean having all tools and needs outside browser to run jsS

+---